ethanokamura/perfectline/src/content/cpp-101/input-output.md

 using namespace std;
 ```

-With this line, we no long have to include `std::` when referencing something from the standard library.
+With this line, we no longer have to include `std::` when referencing something from the standard library.

 ## Basic Output
 To start a line of output, we use `cout` or "console out".

 To end an output line you would finish with either `endl` or `'\n'`.

 `\n` counts as a single character despite containing 2 characters at first glance.
 You can think of the backslash as a command.
-This is faster than writing `endl` not only for the user, but also for the computer when executing the program.
+This is faster than writing `endl` not only for the user but also for the computer when executing the program.

 ```cpp
 cout << "hello, world\n";
 //  OR
 cout << "hello, world" << endl;
 ```
 These 2 variations work interchangeably.
-Personally, I prefer the `\n`.
+I prefer the `\n`.

 ## Multi-threaded output
 To include multiple pieces or variable types in an output you use the [insertion operators](https://faculty.cs.niu.edu/~hutchins/csci241/io-op.htm) `<<` like glue.
 For example: